Studying at the Boston Martial Arts Center

 It’s great if you’ve studied another martial art.
 Every martial art is different, and it’s important to start from the beginning to make sure you have the structure.
 Having studied another martial art, because you have coordination and movement, might make it easier for you as you advance from this moment.

 Is it a competitive environment?

 Our dojo is a non-competitive environment.
 It’s an uplifting environment, emotionally and spiritually.
 Since we’re not practicing martial arts as a competition, our goals are different.
 What’s important about training is becoming aware of yourself.
 Once you become aware of things you’d like to improve, we use martial arts to help improve those areas.
-The stronger we become, the better the our community and the world around us become, in a positive way.
+The stronger we become, the better the community and world around us become.

 What should I bring with me the first time I visit?